evvic/design-patterns/facade/README.md

 - Exposing several components through a single interface
 - Balancing complexity and presentation/useability
 - Provides a simple, easy to understand, user interface over a large and sophisticated body of code
+- Build a Facade to provide a simplified API over a set of classes

 ## Motivation
 - i.e. a house has many subsystems